 The summer school is intended for graduate students and promising undergraduate students from all parts of the world.
 Each participant is expected to register for at least two of the four courses.
 Each course consists of three hours lecture sessions per day for two weeks.
-These are graduate courses approved by University of Prince Edward Island and we will facilitate transfer credit to the extent possible.
+These courses are certified to be graduate level courses by both the School of Mathematical and Computational Sciences (SMCS) at University of Prince Edward Island and by the Atlantic Association for Research in the Mathematical Sciences (AARMS).
+Upon successful completion of a course, SMCS and ARMS will award a certificate conforming this, which students can then take back to their home institutions if they plan to receive credit for these courses towards their degree.
 For student attendees, the AARMS Summer School will pay the tuition and the accommodation expenses, but will not cover the cost of travel.
 Note that the accommodation is provided only when a student is taking a course (the night before the first lecture of a course is covered).
 If a student arrives early or leaves late, the extra accommodation is not covered.
 In addition, those who will finish their bachelor/master degree in the spring/summer term of 2018 and will enter the graduate school in the fall term of 2018 are also considered students.

 The summer school also has a limited number of non-student spots.
 If you are not a student and would like to take the courses offered at the summer school, you need to pay $600 for each course and cover your accommodation/travel.

 To apply for AARMS Summer School 2018, please complete the online application form before April 15, 2018.

 Please note that the evaluation committee of the summer school will review all applications shortly after Apr.
 15, 2018 and thereafter notify the applicants whose applications are approved by email.
 Please do not book your air tickets before receiving the approval email.